uwcartlab/webmapping/Chapter6/readme.md

 ### I. Adapting Additional Interaction Examples

-With what you have learned the past two weeks, you should have the tools to adapt examples and solutions of additional interaction operators for your Leaflet lab.
+With what you have learned the past two chapters, you should have the tools to adapt examples and solutions of additional interaction operators for your Leaflet lab.
 This final lesson provides some general strategies and examples for implementing the remaining work operators Leaflet.
 This material is <ins>_for your reference only_</ins>, as only _pan_, _zoom_, _retrieve_, and _sequence_ are required for Activity 6 and thus your Leaflet lab assignment.

 ### II.
 Reexpress